archerysec/archerysec/README.md

 # Overview of the tool:
-* Vulnerability Assessment Web Application Tool.
 * Perform Web and Network vulnerability Scanning using opensource tools.
+* Correlates and Collaborate all raw scans data, show them in a consolidated manner.
 * Perform authenticated web scanning.
-* Perform scanning using selenium.
+* Perform web application scanning using selenium.
-* Manage scans and vulnerabilities.
-* Add and remove vulnerabilities.
+* Vulnerability Managment.
+* Enable REST API's for developers to perform scaning and Vulnerability Managment.
+* Useful for DevOps teams for Vulnerability Managment.

 ## Note
 Currently project is in developement phase and still lot of work going on.